EdwinBayingana/summify/README.md

 - Clone the repo `git clone [link]`
 - Run `npm i` to get all the dependencies
+- Run `npm run build` to build the app in production mode
 - Run `npm run dev` to start the development server

 ## Project Gear